Daneshwari07/vica.github.io/index.md

 [View max-flow code here](https://github.com/Daneshwari07/visa.github.io/blob/main/codes/min_max.cpp){:target="_blank"}<br><br><br>

-### 12 Dispute Resolution Workflow Optimization in VisaNet
+### 12.Dispute Resolution Workflow Optimization in VisaNet
 Visa handles millions of transaction disputes globally through its robust dispute resolution system.
 Optimizing this workflow ensures faster, fairer handling of chargebacks and conflict cases.
 **Topological Sort** can be used in the dispute resolution process where each node represent a specific task and edges represent dependencies between steps.Topological sorting ensures that tasks are excured in the correct sequence, respecting deadlines and dependencies.This avoids invalid processing and delays.
 <p align="center">